 As previously, individuals will still be able to request copies of all of the data you hold on them via a subject access request.
 If you want to refuse a request, you must demonstrate that you have met the criteria for doing so.

-Currently, you can charge £10 to the individual making a subject access request.
-Under the new GDPR, this has been scrapped.
+Previously, you could charge £10 to the individual making a subject access request.
+Under the GDPR, this has been scrapped.

 The timescale for responding to a subject access request has been reduced from 40 calendar days to one calendar month.
 In exceptional circumstances, this period can be extended but you must explain from the outset why.

 - Review your current processes, and the wordings in your contracts about how you handle individuals’ personal data.

 - Carry out an exercise to see where you keep the information on clients’ personal data and consider whether you need to store it in a more secure manner.

 - Consider whether you actually need some of the personal information you currently have and collect from your clients.

 - The ICO website and self assessment is a great start to assess how you store information currently and what you might need to do to comply with the new GDPR.